lukelex/TemporizedSlider.js/README.md

 #TemporizedSlider.js

-A micro js that implements a customizable temporized image slider, with custom text and title for each one.
+A micro js that implements a temporized image slider, with custom text and title.
+It leaves room for others personalized changes.

 ##Usage
 ###Basics